AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/Readme.md

    11. Unmanned Combat Ground Vehicle (RC Battle Tank)

 # 1. Introduction
+**arm** previously written as **ARM** (*Advanced RISC Machines*), is a family of processors based on RISC (Reduced Intruction Set Computer) architecture which requires less transistors compared to CISC (*Complex Instruction Set Computer*) architecture.
+This resulted in low cost, reduced power consumption and desirable use of battery-operated devices for the processors.
+Presently, the whole embedded systems use RISC processors among which **arm** processors are used for most of the systems like mobile phones, automation systems, Internet of Things, Smart Systems, ADAS, etc. Many companies like NXP, STMicroelectronics, Qualcomm, Texas Instruments, Microchip, Cypress (Infineon), Nordic Semiconductors, Samsung, Apple, MediaTek, Nvidia, Amazon, etc. use **arm** processors. arm processors include Cortex, Neoverse and SecurCore series.
+<br>In this repo, STMicroelectronics based 32-Bit arm Cortex-M family based MCUs will be studied and experimented along with different projects using these MCUs.
+In this repo, a total of 17 microcontrollers are taken one from each family, sub-family, sub-sub-family etc. for studying and each of the micronctroller is provided with its *'own hand-on guide'*.
+This repo contains over 50 projects dedicated to these 17 MCUs.
 ## *Introduction to STM32 Family*
+***STM32*** is a family of 32 bit ARM Cortex processors developed by **STMicroelectronics** widely used for embedded systems for their high performance, low power, high peripheral set and extremely scalable across different platforms.

 ## *List of STM32 Boards...*